What is Technical SEO? Definition, Components & Best Practices

-This is where technical SEO quietly decides who wins and who stays invisible.
+Technical SEO quietly decides who gets found and who stays invisible.

 Technical SEO is not about tricks.
 It’s about infrastructure.